Library Renovation

 Check out our Frequently Asked Questions on the Library

-For the Downtown Library, the question is whether it will be kept at it current historic location at the Civic Center or a new structure be built as part of a massive 80 foot+ tall complex on Cedar Street's Parking Lot 4.
+For the Downtown Library, the question is whether it will be kept at its current historic location at the Civic Center or a new structure be built as part of a massive 80 foot+ tall complex on Cedar Street's Parking Lot 4.

 Healthy communities incorporate what is called "sense of place" in the decision-making around city planning.
 That means the valuing and preservation of public places that have meaning to a community.